Members

 Florida Museum of Natural History

-Research, Collections and loans
+Research, Collections

 I am a collections manager for the vertebrate paleontology department.
 My primary duties involve the identification, sorting, and cataloging the microvertebrate fossils from the Thomas Farm site.